Aditya-Ramesh-10/Aditya-Ramesh-10.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the [Swiss AI Lab (IDSIA)](https://www.idsia.ch), where I am advised by [Jürgen Schmidhuber](https://people.idsia.ch//~juergen/).
+I am a Ph.D. student at the [Swiss AI Lab (IDSIA)](https://www.idsia.ch), where I am advised by Prof. [Jürgen Schmidhuber](https://people.idsia.ch//~juergen/).
 Previously, I completed my M.Sc. in Artificial Intelligence from the University of Lugano (USI).

 My research is focused on understanding intelligence with the goal of building intelligent agents that can solve problems beyond current human capabilities.
 Specifically, my work centers on reinforcement learning.
 I am particularly interested in: